lordjc/kp/README.md

 create hive table (workflow-create_hive_table-33.zip)

 As well as more complex workflows built using multiple actions that automate an entire ETL pipeline and include the following functionality
-1. Error handling
+- Error handling
+- Use of Sqoop Metatstore
-2. Notifications
+- Notifications
-3. Handling of PII
+- Handling of PII
+- Schema Evolution
-4. Daily appends
+- Daily appends
+- Purging of directories
+- Management of staging and prod directories